darlene-rosa/100-days-of-code/log.md

 - Forgot to log yesterday!
 Between yesterday & today, I've completed 30 steps of "Learn Accessibility by Building a Quiz" mini-project [Responsive Web Design course on freeCodeCamp]

 **&Thoughts**:
-- Coded for about an hour throughout the day building this quiz.. which is more challenging than it looks.
+- This quiz is more challenging than it looks.
+My mind has been distracted with thoughts of my future today so I haven't been able to focus on coding for more than 10-15 minutes at a time.
+I've done my best for today.

 **Links**:
 https://twitter.com/darlene__rosa/status/1577439234998562817